-Hot Rocks Investments plc: Director Shareholding
+Hot Rocks Investments plc: DIRECTOR SHAREHOLDING

 DIRECTOR SHAREHOLDING

-Hot Rocks Investments plc has been notified today of the following transactions in the ordinary shares of the Company, made by Gavin Burnell, Managing Director of the Company, on 1 April 2022:
+Hot Rocks Investments plc has been notified yesterday of the following transactions in the ordinary shares of the Company, made by Charles Vaughan, Non-Executive Director of the Company and Brian Rowbotham, Non-Executive Chairman of the Company on 6 April 2022:

 The directors of the issuer accept responsibility for the content of this announcement.